peteroupc/CBOR/docs/PeterO.DataUtilities.md

  * <i>stream</i>: A writable data stream.

- * <i>replace</i>: If true, replaces unpaired surrogate code points with the replacement haracter (U+FFFD).
-If false, stops processing when an unpaired surrogate ode point is seen.
+ * <i>replace</i>: If true, replaces unpaired surrogate code points with the replacement character (U+FFFD).
+If false, stops processing when an unpaired surrogate code point is seen.

 <b>Return Value:</b>

-0 if the entire string portion was written; or -1 if the string portion ontains an unpaired surrogate code point and <i>replace</i>
+0 if the entire string portion was written; or -1 if the string portion contains an unpaired surrogate code point and <i>replace</i>
 is false.

 <b>Exceptions:</b>